dotnet/docs/docs/azure/storage/storage-quickstart-blobs-dotnet.md

 ---

-## Step 5 - Configure the Azure Storage Client in Startup.cs
+## 4 - Configure the Azure Storage client in Startup.cs

 The Azure SDK communicates with Azure using client objects to execute different operations against Azure.
 The `BlobServiceClient` object is the top level object used to communicate with a storage account.
 An application will typically create a single `BlobServiceClient` object per storage account to be used throughout the application.
 It is recommended to use dependency injection and register the `BlobServiceClient` object as a singleton to accomplish this.